 2 tablespoons heavy cream

-5. Add the Dijon mustard and white wine to the onions and continue to cook for 4 minutes, until slightly reduced.
+3. Add Dijon mustard and white wine to onions and continue to cook for 4 minutes, until slightly reduced.

-6. Add the zucchini ribbons and flaked salmon to the pan, stir gently to combine.
-Next, pour in 2/3 cup of the pasta water and toss together, continue cooking for 3 minutes.
+4. Add zucchini ribbons and chunks of salmon to pan, stir to combine.
+Add 2/3 cup of pasta water and toss together, continue cooking for 3 minutes.